coq/coq/doc/sphinx/language/gallina-specification-language.rst

    CoInductive Stream : Set :=
      Seq : nat -> Stream -> Stream.

-The syntax of this command is the same as the command ``Inductive`` (see Section :ref:`gal-Inductive-Definitions`.
+The syntax of this command is the same as the command :cmd:`Inductive`.
 Notice that no principle of induction is derived from the definition of a co-inductive type, since such principles only make sense for inductive ones.
 For co-inductive ones, the only elimination principle is case analysis.
 For example, the usual destructors on streams :g:`hd:Stream->nat` and :g:`tl:Str->Str` can be defined as follows:

 .. coqtop:: all